Mean-field Variational Inference via Wasserstein Gradient Flow: Examples

 holds with probability at least $1-\frac{3}{\log n}$.
 Here, the contraction factor $\rho$ takes the form of

 as $n\to\infty$, which monotonically decreases to $\frac{1}{4}$ as $\kappa_{\rm SNR}\to\infty$. \end{corollary}

-Here, we want to make two remarks: 1.~the repulsive prior~\eqref{eqn: repulsive_prior} satisfies Assumption \ref{assump: prior condition}, which then implies the exponential convergence of $q_m^{(k)}$ to $\wht q_m$ in the $W_2$ metric (the proof can be found in Appendix \ref{app:pf_example}); 2.~in practice, the compactness assumption on the parameter space is usually not necessary.
-Moreover, our algorithm can be straightforwardly extended to the setting where both cluster centers $m$ and weights $w$ are unknown as in the numerical studies shown below.
+Here, we want to make several remarks: 1.~the repulsive prior~\eqref{eqn: repulsive_prior} satisfies Assumption \ref{assump: prior condition}, which then implies the exponential convergence of $q_m^{(k)}$ to $\wht q_m$ in the $W_2$ metric (the proof can be found in Appendix \ref{app:pf_example}); 2.~in practice, the compactness assumption on the parameter space is usually not necessary.
+Moreover, our algorithm can be straightforwardly extended to the setting where both cluster centers $m$ and weights $w$ are unknown as in the numerical studies shown below; 3.~the lower bound of $\kappa_{\rm SNR}$ is not tight and can be improved.
+From our numerical experiments, a much smaller $\kappa_{\rm SNR}$ value is sufficient to ensure convergence to the global minimum.
+However, some lower bound on the $\kappa_{\rm SNR}$ is necessary to ensure the exponential convergence of the algorithm with a constant factor of contraction rate.
+With a low SNR, the model falls into the singular regime, and the EM algorithm (as well as our algorithm) may converge extremely slowly; see, for example,~\cite{dwivedi2020singularity}.
+This slow-convergence is natural since in the singular regime, the parameter itself becomes statistically non-identifiable (due to a near singular Fisher information matrix) and cannot be accurately estimated.
+The same remark also applies to the next mixture of regression example.